/public/* require a valid API key. WXA VPN Intelligence

 Public no-auth endpoints

-A subset of read endpoints under/public/* is available without an API
+A subset of endpoints under/public/* is available without an API key,

-key, with aggressive per-IP rate limits (10 req/min) and a restricted
+with aggressive per-IP rate limits and a restricted response shape.
+These

-response shape.
-These exist for evaluation and self-checks.
-They are not
+exist for evaluation and self-checks — not production traffic.